The Wildfire danger level is now HIGH.

-The fire danger level is now MODERATE.
-Some fire restrictions are still in effect.
-Outdoor fires are restricted to a screened pit.
+Additional fire restrictions are in effect.
+Outdoor fires are restricted to a screened pit only.
+Burn permits will be issued on a very restricted basis.
 For any clarifications, please call the department at 928-427-9400 or use the website “contact PVFD” link, peeplesvalleyfire.org.

 Welcome to Peeples Valley Fire District